Get Approved for up to $35,000 in 3 minutes

 • Medical: While there is free healthcare in Canada certain things like the dentist, chiropractor, physiotherapist, optometrist as well as glasses and contact lenses often are only partially covered by extended medical or not covered at all.

 These are just a few of the main household expenses many Canadians have.
-Many people also put money into their savings to have access to in case of any emergency expenses outside of their normal monthly expenses.
+Many people also put money into their savings to have access in case of any emergency expenses outside of their normal monthly expenses.

 Average Canadian Debt by Household

-While we do talk about debt and how much the average payment is per month, how much does this really contribute to a Canadian’s overall cost of living.
+While we do talk about debt and how much the national average payment is per month, how much does this really contribute to a Canadian’s overall cost of living?
 Well, the average person in Canada has around $20,739 in debt that isn’t mortgage debt.
 This does vary per person, but it does show the importance of the difference between earning a living wage in Canada and a wage that allows you to live comfortably.

 Is it Cheaper to Live in Canada or the US?

 When talking about whether it is cheaper to live in the US or Canada, it is a close call.
-The cost of living in each country really depends on if you live in a city or in a small town.
-In a large city like New York or L.A., the prices for rent and groceries are higher than in a large Canadian city like Toronto or Vancouver.
+The cost of living in each country really depends on whether you live in a city or in a small town.
+In a large city like New York or L.A., the prices for monthly rent and groceries are higher than in a large Canadian city like Toronto or Vancouver.
+It also depends on whether you rent or own.
+In larger American cities, rent is often much higher than that of purchasing a home.

+For example, Canada’s real estate market is currently hotter than the US’s, so average house prices are currently much higher in Canada.
+However, this does not factor in interest rates, so it is hard to tell if a Canadian or a US mortgage is more.
 Another large factor in determining which country is cheaper is the cost of medical care.
 While Canadians roughly pay $4000 per year in extended medical premiums, the American average is $7,392 (in Canadian dollars) per year.
-Canadians also have free health care which significantly lowers the yearly medical premiums paid.
+Canadians also have free healthcare, which significantly lowers the yearly medical premiums they pay.
+On average, Americans earn a higher living wage than Canadians, but Canadians have lower costs in education compared to the US.
+If you put all of the factors together, it is still cheaper to live in Canada than it is in the US.

 Is it Cheaper to live in Canada or the UK?

+Now that we know living in Canada is cheaper than in the U.S., is it cheaper than living in the UK?
+Well, in a ranking of the more expensive places in the world to live in, Canada ranks 24 while the UK ranks 33.
 While it is cheaper to purchase property in Canada than in the UK, it is harder to get purchasing power there than in Canada.
-While rent in the UK is technically cheaper than in Canada, if you add in consumer prices then it is 0.06% higher than in Canada.
+While renting in the UK is technically cheaper than in Canada, if you add in consumer prices, then it is then generally 0.06% higher than in Canada.
 For this reason, Canadians often have more expendable income.
-Being that the general wages and household bills of those in Canada are similar to the UK, there isn’t a massive difference in cost, but it is there.
+Being that the general wages and household bills of those in Canada are similar to those in the UK, there isn’t a massive difference in cost, but it is there.81-8439, 24 hours a day.

 Online Loans from 9.99%*